What is the difference between rigger qualification and certification?

 Under the latest standard, OSHA and ASME require a qualified rigger to be present in any situation where a mobile crane over 2,000 lbs capacity is being used.

-Rigger Certification
+Rigging Certification

+On the other hand, rigging certification is achieved by passing a written and practical exam administered by an accredited certifying agency.
 Currently, ANAB – the ANSI National Accreditation Board – only accredits the NCCCO to deliver rigger certifications.
 The NCCCO offers Rigger Level I, Rigger Level II, and Lift Director certification programs.

+While there’s no OSHA or ANSI/ASME requirement for rigging certification, due to the NCCCO’s credibility, CCO Rigger I or II certification is often a desired qualification on contract bids.
 In some cases, certifications may also meet the requirements for an employer to designate a rigger as qualified.
 Specifically, the NCCCO Rigger II program fulfills the core competencies outlined in the ASME B30.5 standard for rigger qualification.

-Qualification vs. Certification
+Rigging Qualification vs. Certification

-The important thing to note is that rigger qualification and rigger certification do not have shared meanings.
+The most important thing to note is that rigger qualification and rigger certification do not have shared meanings.
 Each has its advantages.

 The process to qualify riggers can be done with less preparation than is required for certification, and it fulfills OSHA and ASMI/ASME requirements.
 However, the qualification process may not always provide a means to fully evaluate whether a rigger truly has the technical knowledge and hands-on skills needed to perform a specific task.

-Conversely, the certification process requires more preparation but covers testing on slings, knots, signaling, load control, and other safety issues.
+Conversely, the rigging certification process requires more preparation but covers testing on slings, knots, signaling, load control, and other safety issues.
 As such, it generally acts as a good yardstick to measure rigger ability.

 Additional Info on Certification

-Luckily, our friends at ITI (Industrial Training International) endorse the national certification program offered by the NCCCO and provide specialized preparatory training courses to persons seeking a NCCCO rigger certification.
+Comprehensive training is generally needed for those seeking rigger certification to gain the technical knowledge and hands-on skills necessary to pass the exams.
+Luckily, our friends at ITI (Industrial Training International) endorse the national certification program offered by the NCCCO and provide specialized preparatory training courses to persons seeking a NCCCO rigging certification.

 ABOUT LGH

 LGH is North America’s largest single organization devoted exclusively to the provision of lifting and moving equipment for rent.
 LGH holds the most comprehensive inventory for hoisting, rigging, jacking, pulling, material handling, and safety equipment.
-With over 70,000 pieces, our lifting equipment is available for rent from 23 locations throughout North America, and our customers are supported by over 50 Rental Representatives nationwide.
+With over 90,000 pieces, our lifting equipment is available for rent from 23 locations throughout North America, and our customers are supported by over 50 Rental Representatives nationwide.